scigeotech/Connect-Four-AI/README.md

 # Connect Four AI
-NOTE: Before running the project, there are certain requirements you need (in requirements.txt) Install them with "pip install -r requirements.txt" in your terminal.
+NOTE: Before running the project, there are certain requirements you need (in requirements.txt).
+Install them with "pip install -r requirements.txt" in your terminal.

 To run the code, enter "python .\ConnectFourGame.py" in your terminal.